How can I help my kids become more independent?

 Making up a song or rhyme to describe the routine can make things more fun and easier to remember.
 Be sure to give your lots of positive recognition for his efforts throughout the process of learning.
 Focus on what he has done well and gently re-teach when he struggles.

 Once he has master washing his hair move on to the next skill while continuing to encourage and reinforce the skill he has mastered.
-If he uses hair conditioner that is a perfect second skill because he already knows the steps with the shampoo!
+If he uses a hair conditioner that is a perfect second skill because he already knows the steps with the shampoo!

 Clear and simple directions will make a big difference for your son as he works master these self-help tasks.
 Using visual schedules to show the steps can be very helpful and allows you to support him without always telling him what to do.
 As you fade your verbal cues, you can have him use the visual schedule to see what comes next.
 Visual schedules can be used to describe a broad daily routine as well as to break down the steps of tasks within that routine.